BearMetalWeb/BearMetalWeb.github.io/docs/electronics/components.md

 ---

-## CAN Bus
+## Five-Star

-The CAN Bus allows CAN to be routed to other components individually rather than in a daisy chain.
+The Five-Star allows CAN to be routed to other components individually rather than in a daisy chain.

 ---